Blah-Blah-Blah (Iggy Pop album)

 Blah-Blah-Blah is the seventh studio album by American musician Iggy Pop.
 Released in September 1986, on the label A&M, it is his most commercially successful album.
 Blah-Blah-Blah appeared after a four-year hiatus for Pop, with David Bowie serving as his prime collaborator.
 It would be their final collaboration.
 A successful tour followed the album's release.

 Production

 The collection included a cover of Johnny O'Keefe's "Wild One" (here titled "Real Wild Child (Wild One)" and three original songs co-written with ex-Sex Pistols guitarist Steve Jones.
 The remaining tracks were co-written by Bowie, who also produced the album with David Richards but, unlike his previous work with Pop, The Idiot and Lust for Life (both 1977), did not play any instruments, although he did contribute with backing vocals.
 Bowie biographer David Buckley has reported that Pop "virtually disowned" the record, calling it "a Bowie album in all but name".
 It has never been specified what tracks on the album, if any, originated during the sessions of Bowie's 1984 album Tonight (that album's co-producer, Hugh Padgham, has recalled that Bowie and Pop collaborated on some songs that Bowie ultimately rejected for inclusion on Tonight).

+In 1990, Pop credited Bowie for "[setting] up a good framework for me to tell my story in a way that people could hear.
+It got on the radio.
+At times we got a little too meticulous in the studio.
+But 'Shades,' 'Winners and Losers,' 'Cry for Love' and 'Wild Child' sum up my story at the time."